 The available information on the health effects associated with PFOA, like many chemicals, comes from studies of high-level exposure in animals or humans.
 Less is known about the chances of health effects occurring from lower levels of exposure, such as those that might occur in drinking water.
-As a result, finding lower levels of chemicals in drinking water does prompt water suppliers and regulators to take precautions that include notifying consumers and steps to reduce exposure.
+As a result, finding lower levels of chemicals in drinking water prompts water suppliers and regulators to take precautions that include notifying consumers and steps to reduce exposure.

 PFOA has caused a wide range of health effects when studied in animals that were exposed to high levels.
-Additional studies of high-level exposures of PFOA in people provide evidence that some of the health effects seen in animals may also occur in humans.
 The most consistent findings in animals were effects on the liver and immune system and impaired fetal growth and development.
-The United States Environmental Protection Agency considers PFOA as having suggestive evidence for causing cancer based on studies of animals exposed to high levels of this chemical over their entire lifetimes.
+PFOA also causes cancer in laboratory animals exposed to high levels over their lifetimes.
+Additional studies of exposures of PFOA in people provide evidence that some of the health effects seen in animals may also occur in humans.